clkim/DeepLearningPython35/README.md

 You must be on the specified branch for the class
 - For the Part 1 class: _chap1_30-hidden-neurons-3.0-eta_ branch
+- For the Part 2 (Secion 1) class: _chap6_2ConvPool-FullyConn-Softmax-ReLU-L2_ branch

 Verify with `git branch` (see section on "How to clone GitHub repository into local directory").
 If not, do
-- For the Part 1 class `git checkout chap1_30-hidden-neurons-3.0-eta` to switch to that branch, then verify with `git branch`.
+- For the Part 1 class `git checkout chap1_30-hidden-neurons-3.0-eta` to switch to that branch.
+- For the Part 2 (Section 1) class `git checkout chap6_2ConvPool-FullyConn-Softmax-ReLU-L2` to switch to that branch.

+Then verify with `git branch`.

 The commands shown in the text-block area below do the following listed items; the text-block area also shows the _Terminal_ console response to the commands:
 - First, just verify we see the newly created container named _deeplearning_